The Origin of the Dream Hoodie

-The Dream Hoodie 2.0 version was released in 2016 with the new feature of a Lover's pocket for your significant other.
-During the research period we asked all original customers from the Dream Hoodie 1.0 what they liked about it and what would they improve.
-Our customers asked for deeper front pockets that way keys or personal stuff didn't fall out, we upgraded to Japanese zippers and pre washed our Peruvian cotton to avoid shrinkage.
+The Dream Hoodie 2.0 version was released in 2016 with the new feature of a Lover's pocket for your significant other and a symbolic Art Deco print for the eye mask.
+During the research period we asked all original customers from the Dream Hoodie 1.0 what they liked about it and what would they would improve.
+Our customers asked for deeper front pockets, we upgraded to Japanese zippers and pre washed our Peruvian cotton to avoid shrinkage.

 The hoodie is the most democratic garment.
 Seen on all types of people from athletes, mothers, celebrities, criminals, teens, world leaders, CEO's, etc. The hoodie provides a personal space, a hiding space, a place of comfort.
 It's my armor.